 This post was written by Mikaela, a loveisrespect advocate

 Dating abuse is often mislabeled as a “relationship problem,” but we know that it’s actually a problem with one individual’s behaviors.
 Abuse happens when one person tries to gain and maintain power and control over their partner.
-While every abusive person is 100% responsible for their own behavior and choices, the beliefs that lead to abuse are, in many ways, rooted in our culture.
+While every abusive person is 100 percent responsible for their own behavior and choices, the beliefs that lead to abuse are, in many ways, rooted in our culture.
 Today we want to talk about some of the ways our culture reinforces and normalizes abusive behaviors so we can combat those unhealthy beliefs and stop abuse before it starts!

 We know that abuse can and does happen to people of all genders and sexual orientations, but statistics show that, around the world, relationship abuse is predominantly inflicted upon women, often by men.
 Unhealthy ideas about gender roles and expectations can encourage and excuse really unhealthy beliefs about relationships and power.
 Two concepts that contribute to these ideas are male privilege and the objectification of women.